storyblok/storyblok-astro/README.md

 ## Enabling Live Preview for Storyblok's Visual Editor

-> [!WARNING]
-> This feature is currently experimental and optional.
-You may encounters bugs or performance issues.

 The Astro SDK now provides a live preview feature, designed to offer real-time editing capabilities for an enhanced user experience in Storyblok's Visual Editor.

 > [!NOTE]